 For the streusel topping I used both oats and flour.
 I really like baking with oats, I think it adds such a nice texture to baked good and these muffins were no different.
 The brown sugar and oats streusel was perfect with these moist pumpkin muffins.

-I had these for breakfast today and I think they tasted even better the next day.
-These are perfect muffins for your fall morning with a cup of coffee.
+I had these pumpkin streusel muffins for breakfast today and I think they tasted even better the next day.
+These are perfect muffins for fall morning with a cup of coffee.
 Get you pumpkin fix and make these muffins!

 * For a less sweeter option, cut down on the sugar in the streusel topping.
 Use 1/4 cup in stead of 1/3 cup sugar.